A (Pretty Little Liars): The third "A"

-A third 'A' begins tormenting the girls.
-Emily hopes it's Alison, and the rest of the girls hope it's not, however it is likely she survived the explosion.
-'A' is more violent than the previous ones, starting off by mainly just tormenting the girls about all of their difficult situations such as Spencer framing Kelsey, Hanna framing Madison, Emily having a baby and the Jamaica Incident.
-They then reveal that they in fact killed Tabitha, not the girls as they previously thought, and four people are killed by them - Tabitha, Gayle, Kyla, and Graham and many more injured.
-The girls suspect that this 'A' isn't just Alison as she isn't strong enough to do all of the heavy loading and that this is in fact an accomplice of hers.
+A third "A" begins tormenting the girls.
+Emily hopes it's Alison, and the rest of the girls hope it's not.
+The new "A" torments them about "The Jamaica Thing", Spencer's framing of Kelsey, Hanna's framing of Madison, and Emily's baby.
+"A" reveals that they killed Tabitha, not Aria, which means they have killed four people total - the other three being Gayle, Kyla, and Graham - and have injured many more, which makes this "A" the most violent yet.
+The girls suspect this "A" isn't just Alison, as she would not be strong enough to kill and hurt so many people by herself and begin to suspect she has an accomplice.

-The girls are lured to a basement where Alison reveals herself to be alive, but she isn't 'A', the third 'A' is actually Nick Maxwell.
-Courtney's older boyfriend who met the real Alison at his mental clinic.
-He had introduced himself to the girls as different people throughout there lives.
-Phineas, someone who sold Spencer drugs and got her addicted to them and eventually causing her to frame Kelsey for having drugs.
-Jackson, a bartender who refused to help Hanna and causing her to get into a car crash with Madison.
-Olaf, Aria's Icelandic friend who stole a painting with her.
-Derrick, Emily's colleague who she would regularly gossip too.
-Nick and Alison have put a shrine to Ali in the basement and are going to make it seem as if the girls have killed themselves in honour of Alison.
-They leave and flood the basement with poisonous gas, but Nick is found and arrested by police as well as the girls being saved.
-Alison escapes and abandons Nick to prison.
+The girls are lured to a basement where Alison reveals that she is alive and that the third "A" is not her, but Nick Maxwell.
+Nick was Courtney's older boyfriend who met the real Alison at their shared mental clinic and has introduced himself to the girls as different people throughout their lives: Phineas, who sold Spencer drugs and got her addicted to them, eventually causing her to frame Kelsey for drugs; Jackson, a bartender who refused to help Hanna, causing her to get into a car crash with Madison; Olaf, Aria's Icelandic friend who stole a painting with her; Derrick, Emily's colleague who she would regularly gossip to.
+Nick and Alison have put a shrine to Alison in the basement and are going to make it seem as if the girls have killed themselves in honour of Alison.
+They leave and flood the basement with poisonous gas, but Nick is found and arrested by the police and the girls are saved.
+Alison escapes and abandons Nick.

 Nick is later visited in prison by the girls and tells them Alison may be at his grandma's house or something connecting to her may be there.